This artist’s concept shows NASA's New Horizons spacecraft during its 2015 encounter with Pluto and its moon, Charon.

 New Horizons is a NASA spacecraft on its way to the dwarf planet Pluto.
-It scooted by Jupiter in 2007, and will pass by Pluto in 2015 before possibly heading further into the Kuiper Belt – a massive zone of icy bodies beyond Neptune.
+It scooted by Jupiter in 2007, and will pass by Pluto in July 2015 before possibly heading farther into the Kuiper Belt — a massive zone of icy bodies beyond Neptune.

-When the spacecraft reaches Pluto, it will be only the fifth one to head so far away from Earth (the other ones being Pioneer 10 and Pioneer 11, and Voyager 1 and Voyager 2, which now fly in the outer solar system or in the case of Voyager 1, interstellar space.)
+When the spacecraft reaches Pluto, it will be only the fifth one to head so far away from Earth (the other ones being Pioneer 10 and Pioneer 11, and Voyager 1 and Voyager 2, which are either in the outer solar system or in the case of Voyager 1, interstellar space.)

 Further, our understanding of the Pluto system keeps changing.
 The planet was discovered in 1930 by astronomer Clyde Tombaugh at the Lowell Observatory.
 Since then, we've discovered new moons — which can also be seen as dangerous obstacles for a spacecraft, if not accounted for.
 And in 2006 — shortly after New Horizons launched — astronomers voted to demote Pluto from its planetary status.
 New Horizons carries some of Tombaugh's ashes.

 Spacecraft typically have a set design lifetime, similar to warranties on electronics or cars.
 Over time, solar particles, cosmic rays and other phenomena can degrade the surface of the spacecraft or mess up the electronics.
 This makes long missions such as New Horizons especially challenging.